What is myelopathy?

 Myelopathy - when symptoms develop insidiously

-Myelopathy is characterized by various symptoms which usually develop gradually.
-They depend primarily on the region of the myelopathy.
-In the case of spinal cord compression, symptoms are usually painless and can appear after years, delaying then the diagnosis itself.
-First signs may be discomfort in the hands or soles of the feet, and uncertainties when walking in the dark.
-For all forms of myelopathy, the damaged spinal cord segments can no longer function properly in the nervous system, leading to neurological deficits.
+Myelopathy draws attention to itself through various symptoms.
+They depend primarily on the region of spinal cord damage.
+The symptoms usually develop with a gradual progression.
+In cases of pure spinal cord compression, which is usually painless, years may pass from the first symptom until diagnosis.
+Initial signs may include numbness in the hands or soles of the feet, clumsiness of the hands, and unsteadiness when walking in the dark.
+For all forms of myelopathy, the damaged spinal cord segments can no longer perform their function correctly in the nervous system, resulting in neurological deficits.

-When myelopathy affects the thoracic spine, symptoms are similar to those resulting from cervical myelopathy.
-The symptoms occur insidiously and result from the loss of function of the affected spinal cord areas.
-Characteristic features are weakness and stiffness in the legs, difficulty in breathing, atrophy of muscles, sensory disorders, gait disturbances, sensory disturbances, paralysis, bladder, bowel disorders and by men disturbances in erection.
+Myelopathies of the thoracic spine (thoracic myelopathies) have symptoms similar to those typical of the cervical spine.
+The symptoms occur gradually and result from the loss of function of the respective affected spinal cord areas.
+Characteristic symptoms include stiffness in the legs, weakness in the leg muscles, difficulty breathing, atrophy of leg muscles, sensory disturbances of the legs and feet, gait disturbances, sensory disturbances, paralysis, bladder and bowel emptying disturbances.

-Vascular myelopathy manifests itself in different functional failures, depending on the affected vessels.
-Patients complain of weakness, numbness, motor skills disorders, bladder emptying problems, balance and sexual disorders, and stiffness of the muscles.
-In the advanced stage, tissue atrophy and difficulty in breathing can also be a consequence.
+Vascular myelopathies manifest in different functional deficits, depending on the vessel affected.
+Patients complain of weakness, numbness, impaired fine motor skills, bladder emptying, balance and sexual dysfunction, and muscle stiffness.
+In advanced stages, tissue atrophy and breathing difficulties may occur.

 Myelopathy makes the diagnosis difficult for the doctor

-Basically, two things must be said about diagnostics:
+Basically, two things have to be said on the subject of diagnostics:

-- An accurate diagnosis is a prerequisite for suitable therapy.
+- An accurate diagnosis is a prerequisite for appropriate therapy.

-- The sooner a diagnosis can be made, the sooner a disease is detected, the better the prognosis for a complete recovery can be made.
-That's obvious, and you may have experienced it yourself.
-Motto: Quickly recognized - quickly banned!
+- The earlier a diagnosis can be made, the sooner a disease is detected, the more favorable the prognosis for a complete recovery.
+This is obvious, and you may have experienced it yourself.
+Motto: Quickly recognized - quickly banished!

-Myelopathy, on the other hand, makes the diagnosis difficult for the doctor - and there is a reason: There is no specific early detection mark, in other words: The disease process in myelopathy is often creeping and not very visible so that a diagnosis is often made only with advanced disease.
-In addition to the disease itself, this is the perfidious thing about myelopathy.
+The diagnosis of myelopathy, on the other hand, makes it difficult for the physician.
+There is a reason for this: There is no specific early detection sign.
+In other words, the disease process in myelopathy is often characterized by a gradual and unspectacular course with slow deterioration.
+As a result, a diagnosis is often not made until the disease has reached an advanced stage.
+Besides the disease as such, this is the insidious factor about myelopathy.

-It follows the neurological status with the examination of the gait pattern, the tests for pathological reflexes and sensory disturbances (anesthesia).
+In the procedure of diagnosis follows the neurological status with the examination of the gait pattern, the tests for pathological reflexes and for sensory disturbances (anesthesia).

-Then it comes to the use of diagnostic imaging, such as MRI (magnetic resonance imaging).
-Conventional X-rays can show good bone changes.
-Additional functional recordings should always be made to detect any instability.
+Then comes the use of imaging diagnostics, such as MRI (magnetic resonance imaging).
+Conventional radiographs can show bony changes well.
+Additional functional images should always be obtained to determine any instabilities that may be present.

-Magnetic resonance imaging is the most important method of investigation to detect myelopathy.
-So this is THE method that should be chosen for the diagnosis.
-On the one hand, one can see structures compressing the spinal cord, such as a herniated disc or tumors.
-On the other hand, the MRI allows makes visible the distinction of damaged spinal cord regions from healthy neural tissue.
-Electrophysiological measurements (such as nerve conduction velocity, evoked potentials, etc.) provide important information about the spinal cord function.
+Magnetic resonance imaging is the most important examination method for detecting myelopathy.
+Myelopathy can be clearly seen in the magnetic resonance imaging slice images.
+MRI often shows the altered tissue in the spinal cord (brighter than the adjacent tissue).
+Thus, it is the method of choice for diagnosis.
+On the one hand, it can be used to see structures compressing the spinal cord, such as a herniated disc or tumors.
+On the other hand, damaged spinal cord regions can be distinguished from healthy nerve tissue in MRI.
+The electrophysiological measurements (such as nerve conduction velocity, evoked potentials, etc.) provide important information about spinal cord function.

-Normally, the doctor will also conduct a laboratory examination of the blood to detect possible inflammation in the body.
+Usually, the doctor will also order a laboratory test of the blood to detect possible inflammation in the body.

-There are different degrees of myelopathy - here's the European myelopathy score.
-Check your conditions:
+There are different degrees of myelopathy - here is the European Myelopathy Score.
+See for yourself how you are doing: